 Serving breakfast, lunch, dinner and small plates throughout the day, FIGS is the perfect place to land after returning from a day out enjoying Jackson Hole, or a launching point for an evening out on the town.
-Located inside Hotel Jackson, FIGS offers a warm and intimate escape in the heart of the historic Town Square District.
-The vibrant bar and restaurant features a two-story wood-burning fireplace and an Aspen leaf canopy floating overhead, perfect for enjoying a drink or dinner.
-The authentic Lebanese and Mediterranean menu focuses on small plates and features dozens of options, including many vegan- and vegetarian-friendly options.
-Don’t miss the famous Mezze Plate with hummus, baba ghanoush, tabbouleh and fresh made-to-order pita as a satisfying starter or savory kebabs.
-Artisanal cocktails, a well-curated wine list and an exceptional dining experience are what you can expect at FIGS.
+Located inside Hotel Jackson, FIGS offers an escape in the heart of the historic Town Square District that’s walking distance to everything!
+The vibrant bar and restaurant features a copper-top bar and an aspen leaf canopy floating overhead, perfect for enjoying a drink or dinner.
+The authentic Lebanese tapas-style menu features dozens of options, including many vegan- and vegetarian-friendly options.
+Don’t miss the famous Mezze Plate with hummus, baba ghanoush, tabbouleh and puffy made-to-order pita as a satisfying starter or the savory kebabs.
+Artisanal cocktails, a well-curated wine list and an exceptional dining experience are what you find at FIGS.

-Jackson’s historic Teton Theatre is home to a new production: a wood-fired pizza restaurant using primarily local and organic ingredients in its simple, but fantastic, salads, pizzas and desserts.
-Hand-stretched dough is made daily topped with delicacies like house-pickled jalapeños, organic cremini mushrooms and nitrate-free bacon.
+Jackson’s historic Teton Theatre is home to a new production: a wood-fired pizza restaurant using primarily local and organic ingredients in its simple but fantastic salads, pizzas and desserts.
+Hand-stretched dough is made daily and topped with delicacies like house-pickled jalapeños, organic cremini mushrooms and nitrate-free bacon.
 A list of local beers and domestic wines complement the lively atmosphere.
-Anyone trying to avoid gluten, or eat dairy or meat free, can still enjoy a pizza from the many vegetarian options.
+Anyone trying to avoid gluten, dairy or meat can still enjoy a pizza from the many vegetarian options.
 The large space easily accommodates families and groups while also offering plenty of booths and small tables for privacy.
-The fresh salads are a standout, and if you happen to save room for dessert, you are in for a treat — a sizzling fruit skillet topped with a scoop of Moo’s ice cream or the classic late-night house-made cookies and milk.
+The fresh salads are a standout, and if you happen to save room for dessert, you are in for a treat — try a sizzling fruit skillet topped with a scoop of Moo’s ice cream or the chocolate lava cake.

 Locals call it “The Bistro,” and this establishment has been a favorite Jackson Hole staple since it opened in 2001.
 The Bistro has made a name for itself with its creative take on classic French bistro fare.
 Favorites include the steak tartare and seasonal pork chop creations.
 Enjoy the first raw bar in town, serving oysters on the half shell, tuna tartare and oyster shooters.
 The fun, upscale yet unpretentious atmosphere makes this eatery a fantastic option for groups of all sizes, while paper and crayons adorning the white linen tablecloths appeal to patrons of all ages.
 A trip to Jackson Hole is made complete with a visit to The Bistro.
-And don’t miss its sister properties, Bin22 (120), Bodega (122), Il Villaggio Osteria (133), The Kitchen (135) and Roadhouse Brewing Co.
-(147).
+And don’t miss its sister properties, Bar Enoteca (p.111), Bin22 (p.113), Bodega (p.115), Il Villaggio Osteria (p.131) and The Kitchen (p.133).

-Celebrating more than 20 years on the Town Square, the Snake River Grill is still the locals’ favorite go-to place.
-Whether at the intimate bar, featuring 300 wines and a signature cocktail list, or in the rustic-elegant dining room, visitors must experience at least one amazing meal here while in Jackson.
+Celebrating 25 years on the Town Square, the Snake River Grill is still the locals’ favorite go-to place.
+Whether you’re at the intimate bar, which features 300 wines and a signature cocktail list, or in the rustic-elegant dining room, it is a “must” for visitors who want at least one amazing meal while in Jackson.
 Its James Beard-nominated chef keeps things fresh, simple and seasonal.
 The menu is varied and always offers something unique, even for a seasoned foodie (think exotic mushrooms, green chickpeas or artisanal hams).
 While there are standard favorites (potato pancake with smoked salmon, steak tartare pizza), the Snake River Grill is constantly evolving with frequent menu changes and nightly specials, preventing regular diners from ever getting bored.
-Just make sure to save room for one of their house-made desserts and ice creams.
+Just make sure to save room for the dark-chocolate Eskimo Bars, featured on the Food Network.

 With a menu of intriguing desserts, you might be tempted to skip to the last course at The Kitchen.
 Don’t — just save room.
-Get cozy at the bamboo bar near the open kitchen or at an intimate table in the dining room for an unforgettable meal of modern dishes with worldly influences and comforting notes.
-The menu — complemented by a creative cocktail program and an extensive wine selection — is clean, fresh and inspired by team members’ travels, with special attention paid to fresh and uncomplicated presentations in which each ingredient shines.
-Whether you come in to enjoy the popular luxury shrimp or one of the occasional game entrées, you must start with a dish from the fresh crudo bar.
-For dessert, the delectable potato chip pie (served with house-made ice cream) is an excellent choice.
+Get cozy at the bamboo bar near the open kitchen or at an intimate table on the outdoor deck for an unforgettable meal of modern dishes with Asian notes.
+The menu — complemented by a creative cocktail program and an extensive wine selection — is clean, fresh and inspired, with special attention paid to fresh fish and presentations in which each ingredient shines.
+Whether you come in to enjoy one of the seasonal salads or the occasional game entrées, you must start with a dish (or two) from the crudo bar.
+For dessert, the delectable potato chip pie (served with house-made ice cream from Cream + Sugar) is an excellent choice.
 The food here is clean, natural and modern, and so is the atmosphere.

 This cozy, 32-seat restaurant was first known to be the best breakfast in town.
 With daily home-baked treats, it’s a great place to start the day.
 It’s also a great way to end it.
 Dinner at The Wild Sage is perhaps the best-kept secret in town, with an inventive menu incorporating game, meat and seafood while sourcing organic, sustainable and regional ingredients.
 The changing options offer inventive, seasonal cuisine and suggested by-the-glass wine pairings from the Wine Spectator-awarded list with each course.
 Don’t miss the truffled ciabatta with sea salt and cracked pepper, either.
 Questions about the food?
 The chef is working within sight in the exhibition-style kitchen and is available to discuss dishes.